JAlcocerT/JAlcocerT/content/blog/hardw-pc-laptop-x13.md

 sudo apt install gufw
 ```

+---

 ## Conclusions

 This laptop is crazy fast!

 Specially when compared with an *old* Ideapad-100: https://openbenchmarking.org/result/2405251-NE-IDEAPAD1006 with Intel Core i3-5005U (2C/4T).

+Which still stands with Zorin OS :)

 ---